w3c-ccg/http-signatures-test-suite/README.md

   sign
   verify [options]
 ```
-All tests will run against your binary and assume that an exit code greater
+All tests will run against the implementation's binary and assume that an exit code greater
 than 0 represents an error.
-Your binary will receive an [HTTP message](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages) via [standard in](https://en.wikipedia.org/wiki/Standard_streams):
+The binary will receive an [HTTP message](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages) via [standard in](https://en.wikipedia.org/wiki/Standard_streams):

-Here is an example HTTP message your binary should receive via stdin:
+Here is an example HTTP message the binary should receive via stdin:
 ```
 POST /foo?param=value&pet=dog HTTP/1.1
 Host: example.com